A look back at my goals from 2021 and an outline of my goals for 2022.

 This is an update for Mac OS X Sierra of a previous post on installing Apache, PHP, and MySQL for Mac OS X.

-So you upgraded from Mac OS X El Capitan to Mac OS X Sierra, huh?
+Steps to configure PHP, Apache, and MySQL after upgrading from Mac OS X El Capitan to Mac OS X Sierra.

 How to upgrade or install a different version of PHP on Mac OS X.